EIC95/EIC95.github.io/readme.md

-This is startup website i'm currently working on for a school project
+This is a startup website I'm currently working on for a school project.

+The startup doesn't actually exist; I just materialized my own startup idea in a website for the project.

-Notice that i used videos from google's youtube videos or others channels
+Credits: Please note that I used videos from Google's YouTube channel and other channels.

+I also didn't do the mobile version, so the website is not responsive.

-You can find the website here : [eic95.github.io](https://eic95.github.io/)
+You can find the website here: [eic95.github.io](https://eic95.github.io/)